Noise dosimeter: Use of dosimeters

 In the USA – where most of the early devices were manufactured, these reasons did not seem to matter so much.

 To remove these European objections, dosimeters became smaller and started to include a data store where the Time History of the noise, usually in the form of Short Equivalent Sound Level (Leq) was stored.
 This data could be transferred to a personal computer and the exact pattern of the noise exposure minute by minute plotted.
 The usual method used was to store data in the form of Short Leq, a French concept that helped to bring computers into acoustics.
 As well, dosimeters started to incorporate besides the A-weighting a second C-frequency-weighted channel that allowed the true peak to be indicated.
 By the time the PSEM standard was published, many major sound level meter companies – in both Europe and the USA had a dosimeter in their range.

 Noise dosimeters are worn by workers in order to track their sound exposure over a period of time.
 With the accuracy of a type 2 sound level meter, a majority of noise dosimeters measure within ±2 dB A. One must make sure to the noise dosimeter is properly calibrated and kept out of extreme temperature and humidity.
 The noise dosimeter is typically programmed by a hearing conservationist, sound engineer or audiologist.
 When the professional is setting up the noise dosimeter, settings like frequency of sound sampling and log information should be considered.
 When placing any dosimeter, the microphones should be clipped to the shoulder with the microphone facing upwards.
 The microphone should be placed in the open and clear from any surrounding fabric.
 It should also be protected from any wind source when outdoors and should have a wind screen over it for protection if needed.
 Over the course of the day, the dosimeter will measure the time-weighted average of the sound level the user experienced.
 It is important to make sure the batteries are fully charged since the dosimeter often has to run for 8 to 10 hours over the course of the work shift.
-Noise dosimeters do not record the user's voice, so it is important to teach the user how to operate and successfully use the device so the end result is not influenced by the user's tampering.
+Noise dosimeters do not record the user's voice, so it is important to teach the user how to operate and successfully use the device so the result is not influenced by the user's tampering.